 The Lezyne KTV2 is slightly less revelatory.
 It produces a similar amount of light to rear lights I’ve used in the past.

 As I said (wrote) above, my rear light (generally on basic flashy mode) is there to make me be seen from a distance by drivers approaching from behind.
 This Lezyne light definitely does that.
 The difference with (or improvement over) lights of the past is the overall high level of quality and the neat ability to recharge directly into a USB port.

 At least that’s one less charging cable to have hanging around the house (see previous post on Minimalism…)

-If you’d like to buy either of these lights (or both!), you do so by clicking one of the following links (both affiliate links so I may get a small commission; you pay the same price):
+If you’d like to buy either of these lights (or both!), you can do so by clicking one of the following links (both affiliate links so I get a commission; you pay the same price):

 - Click here to buy the Cateye Volt 800 front light

 - Click here to buy the Lezyne KTV Pro Drive 75 rear light

 If you’ve already got bike lights, what do you use?
 Do you recommend them?
 Let me know in the comments below.